wp-plugins/google-calendar-widget/readme.txt

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.

 == Changelog ==

+= 1.4.5 =
+* Made URL of apis.google.com protocol relative so it will work with secure sites
+* Added initial support for localization and an en_US localization database.
+I will include user contributed localizations.
+* Added support for <br> and <p> tags inside of the title format to get more formatting options.
+For example "[STARTTIME][ - ENDTIME]<br/>[TITLE]"

 = 1.4.4 =
 * Clearer error message if using an invalid API key.